Skip to content

 Part 4: Advanced Operations

-Generator Lifecycle Management
+Service Lifecycle Management

 Terminal window

-# Stop the generator when done
+# Stop the service when done

 .append mcp.terminate